SublimeText/InsertNums/README.md

 ### Usage with numbers

-InsertNums supports both, integers and floating numbers, as *start* and *step* values respectively.
+InsertNums supports both, integers and floating numbers, as *start* and *step* values respectively, also negative numbers.
 This means you can use `1:.4` on 4 selections and get this:

     1.0
     1.4